 The Israeli Proclamation of Independence promised equal rights for all inhabitants in 1948.
-Seventy-four years later, we know that full equality has yet to become a reality for some Israeli citizens.
-It certainly is not the reality of the millions of Palestinians living in the occupied territory.
+Nearly seventythree years later, we know that full equality has yet to become a reality for some Israeli citizens - and certainly not for the millions of Palestinians living in the occupied territory.
 Yet, as Hatikvah teaches us, we cannot give up on our values, even if we must persist for thousands of years.
 Where do you find the hope to continue fighting for justice?